-Beginners Blacksmithing Classes for 2019
+Fall 2019 Beginners Blacksmithing Classes will be available for registration on September 1, 2019

 The beginners’ basic classes are designed to give everyone the same understanding of the basics, techniques and terminology.
 The basic classes or proficiency thereof is required before taking any of the many other classes the Guild offers.
 This enables students taking those classes to concentrate on advanced techniques without having to spend time on basic concepts.